Alpizar22/rag_cv/README.md

 # CV RAG Assistant - Streamlit App

-A Streamlit application that uses RAG (Retrieval-Augmented Generation) to answer questions about any uploaded CV.
+A Streamlit application that uses LangChain and Retrieval-Augmented Generation (RAG) to answer questions about any uploaded CV using OpenAI's GPT models.

 ## Features